mahsank/pi-router/README.md

 # PiRouter

-PiRouter is a tool used to generate a custom raspbian image that transforms an RPi board into a secure router(strictly speaking an access point).
+PiRouter is a tool used to generate a custom raspbian image that transforms an `RPi`(tested on `RPi` 4) board into a secure router(strictly speaking an access point).
 PiRouter is derived from [pi-gen](https://github.com/RPi-Distro/pi-gen) and is based on [2020-12-02](https://github.com/RPi-Distro/pi-gen/releases/tag/2020-12-02-raspbian-buster) release.